o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-aws-lambda-sc.md

+description: ' Invoke an &LAMlong; function with &script-canvas; in &ALYlong;. '
+slug: cloud-canvas-cloud-gem-aws-lambda-sc
+title: Invoking an &LAMlong; Function from &script-canvas;
+---
 # Invoking an AWS Lambda Function from Script Canvas<a name="cloud-canvas-cloud-gem-aws-lambda-sc"></a>

 You can use the **InvokeAWSLambda** node to invoke an AWS Lambda function\.